What is Psychological Therapy?

 - If information disclosed during a session is of such a serious nature that confidentiality cannot reasonably be expected to be maintained; such as information relating to child protection, crime, fraud, acts of terrorism or safeguarding.

 Should I be required to disclose confidential information, I will endeavour, where possible, to discuss this with you first.

 Your data may be shared with third parties involved in the practice management of Grow Psychology, such as an accountant.
 In these instances, they are bound by the same data protection laws.

-Further information on data protection can be accessed at the Information Commissioners Office at www.ico.org.uk.
+Further information on data protection can be accessed at the Jersey Office of the Information Commissioner at www.jerseyoic.org.